Pumani Bubble Continuous Positive Airway Pressure (bCPAP) Device

 The Pumani bCPAP is sold to individual clinicians, hospitals, and supporting organizations such as Ministries of Health or Non-Governmental Organizations engaged in providing neonatal and pediatric care.
 Hadleigh Health Technologies is the primary distributor for the system.
 Purchase inquiries can be submitted here

 The Pumani bCPAP is now commercially available.
-170 Pumani units have been distributed to date.
+639 Pumani units have been distributed to date.
 The units were disseminated to 27 central and district government hospitals throughout Malawi and has been distributed in 12 countries in Sub-Saharan Africa, Asia and Latin America.
-Interview with representative
+Interview with representative The number of hospitals using the device totals to 127.

 The Pumani bCPAP is made of consumer-grade regulators and air pumps and opted for analog flow meters and gravimetric flow tubes, sheet metal casing, a flow generator, and a patient interface.
 The flow generator provides ambient airflow to the infant, and an optional oxygen port allows caregivers to treat patients with supplemental oxygen.
 Submersion of one end of the tubing in a bottle of water creates pressure.
 By increasing the depth of the tube, the caregiver increases the pressure and the production of bubbles.
 Pressurized flow helps prevent air sac collapse, thereby allowing the infant to breathe easier.
 Interview with representative